-The luminous Agni (Fire) which is triangular in form is seated in the middle of the body like a lamp of molten gold.
-It is found in the quadrangular form in quadrupeds, circular in birds, hexagonal in crawling creatures like snakes and octagonal in insects.
+The luminous Agni (Fire) which is triangular has the location in the middle of the body like a lamp of molten gold.
+It is in the quadrangular form in quadrupeds, circular in birds, hexagonal in crawling creatures like snakes, and octagonal in insects.

-The middle of the body here referred is the region of umbilical knot which is situated nine Angulas from the anus.
-The height of the region is four Angulas, the lateral width also four Angulas.
-The middle of this region is navel.
+The middle of the body here referred to is the region of the umbilical knot which is situated nine Angulas from the anus.
+Moreover, the height of the region is four Angulas, and the lateral width is also four Angulas.
+The middle of this region is the navel.
 For other creatures, the middle of the body is the middle of the belly.

-A twelve spoked chakra is there in the region.
-In those spokes, Lord Vishnu and other deities are found.
+A twelve-spoked chakra is there in the region.
+In those spokes, Lord Vishnu and other deities have their abodes.
 I am taking my stand there causing the plexus of the wheel of Maya (Illusion).
-Jiva twirls around the wheel, one spoke after other, hanging on Prana, like spider balances itself in the middle of the cob-web.
+Jiva twirls around the wheel, one spoke after another, hanging on Prana, as the spider balances itself in the middle of the cob-web.
 Without Prana, Jiva could not exist.

 Above the chakra is the kundalini.
-(The account of kundalini in this Upanishad differs from other scriptures).
-It is above the navel in a horizontal line.
-It is composed of eight different constituents and is a spiral of eight coils.
-It regulates Prana, Apana and the onward passage of water and food.
+(The account of Kundalini in this Upanishad differs from other scriptures).
+The location is above the navel in a horizontal line.
+It contains eight different constituents and is a spiral of eight coils.
+Also, it regulates Prana, Apana, and the onward passage of water and food.
 It has an orifice that leads to the Brahmarandhra (Crevice of Brahman).
-While doing yoga, it shines in the ether of heart in the form of a serpent when aroused by Agni (fire) and Prana.
+While doing yoga, it shines in the ether of the heart in the form of a serpent when aroused by Agni (fire) and Prana.

 Having gained this knowledge of Nadis and Vayus, one should make his endeavors towards the purification of Nadis.

-Having given up all worldly attachments and procured the necessary things for the various stages for yoga, the yogi should choose a secluded spot for practice.
+Having given up all worldly attachments and procured the necessary things for the various stages of yoga, the yogi should choose a secluded spot for practice.
 The width of the seat should be twice the height.
-It should be covered with Darbha, Kusa grass and the skin of a black antelope.
+Moreover, it should be covered with Darbha, Kusa grass, and the skin of a black antelope.
 Having comfort in his Asana like Swastika Asana, he should assume his seat.

 Assuming his Asana, keeping his body erect, mind alert and at ease, with his eyes fixed on the tip of the nose, teeth not touching the other row of teeth, tongue fixed to the palate, with his head slightly inclined downwards, with his hands in Chin-mudra, one should begin Pranayama.